acidatm/acidatm.de/content/info.md

 ---
 title: "Info"
 ---
-ACIDATM is short for Acid At The Mall.
+ACIDATM is short for Acid At The Mall and is the alias of Johannes from Hamburg.

-Based on my Reddit username it became my primary alias for electronic music.
+I release and perform dark, futuristic techno.

-I release and play dark, futuristic, politically charged techno.
+To me electronic music is the deepest form of connection between strangers.

-Techno is the purest form of connection between strangers to me.
+What else is left, when the world becomes more and more complex?
+Tanzen, Techno, Trance.